 After lunch and our beach walk, it was time to hit some of the spots that we didn’t on the way back.
 We noticed that when we were leaving Haleakalā National Park the crowds had definitely arrived.

 At the end of the day, it goes to show that your plans don’t always go as expected on a day of exploring.
-At least now we have a reason to make another trip on the Hana Highway in Maui!
+At least now we have a reason to make another trip to this part of Maui!

 Returning on the Road to Hana in Maui